mahoney1/docs/commercialpaper-query-tutorial.md

 We're now ready to upgrade our smart contract, using the IBP VSCode extension.

-3. Firstly, package the contract - click on the `IBM Blockchain Platform` sidebar icon and under 'Smart Contract Packages' choose to 'Add new package' and you'll see that version '0.0.2' becomes the latest edition of `papercontract'.
+3. Firstly, package the contract - click on the `IBM Blockchain Platform` sidebar icon and under 'Smart Contract Packages' choose to 'Add new package' icon ('+')  and you'll see that version '0.0.2' becomes the latest edition of `papercontract'.

 4. Next, install the contract itself: expand the 'Blockchain Connections' pane, under the channel `mychannel` choose `peer0.org1.example.com` and right-click...Install new contract, installing version "0.0.2" from the list presented up top.
 You should get a message it was successfully installed.